bboyCH4/chubaofs/docs/source/user-guide/yum.rst

 For more configurations, please refer to :doc:`master`; :doc:`metanode`; :doc:`datanode`; :doc:`client`; :doc:`monitor`; :doc:`console`.

-Start the resources of ChubaoFS cluster with script **install.sh** . (make sure the Master is started first)
+Start the resources of CubeFS cluster with script **install.sh** . (make sure the Master is started first)

 .. code-block:: bash